A Guide to Acoustic Partitioning

 It is no secret that acoustics play a vital role in the workplace’s productivity, usability, and design.
 Especially with our heightened focus on wellbeing within open-plan offices and the research-based evidence associating this to acoustic ratings.

 Here we will introduce acoustics to help reassure designers that expertise and technical support are always on hand.
+You can also view the range of Acoustic Partitioning that we offer.

 How is sound measured?